Nepal- The Land and the People

 The 1700s was a century of uncertainty throughout the world.
 Rivalry among states was not confined to this part of the planet.
 The world military powers like Britain, France and Portugal were busy creating colonies in different parts.
 Clashes in their interests resulted in wars in different countries.
 Britain and France were also moving towards South and Southeast Asia.
 This threatened Nepal as well.

 The British East India Company had already captured major parts of India and was moving forward towards the Northeast and approaching Nepal.
 Nepal was divided into many principalities during this period.
 It was at this time that King Prithvi Narayan Shah, hailing from one of the principalities called Gorkha, decided to unify Nepal.
 He was the architect of modern Nepal.
 Although, Gorkha was small and economically weak, King Prithvi Narayan Shah astounded the world by carrying out such a challenging task under such difficult circumstances.
 The Unification Campaign was initiated in 1740 AD at which time the British had already started colonizing the Indian provinces.

-There is still some misunderstanding that the Nepalese Army is a part of the British and Indian Armies.
+There is still some misunderstanding that the Nepali Army is a part of the British and Indian Armies.
 The Gurkha Rifles existing in India and Britain are part of foreign military organizations where Nepalese are recruited.
 The NA rightfully is the proud national army of sovereign and independent Nepal with an unbroken history since the year 1744.
-The fact that Nepal and the Nepalese people have never been subjugated by any colonial power is a significant achievement of the Nepalese Army.
-King Prithvi Narayan Shah the Great was the founder of the Nepalese Army.
+The fact that Nepal and the Nepalese people have never been subjugated by any colonial power is a significant achievement of the Nepali Army.
+King Prithvi Narayan Shah the Great was the founder of the Nepali Army.

 The Unification Battles